sdevikar/cpp/modern/notes/uniform_initialization.md

-## Uniform Initialization
+# Uniform Initialization

 - Uniform initialization works both for scalar and array types.
 We can use `{}` type initialization for all types.
-- In C++98, there were two different ways of initialization depending on whether the data type is premitive. e.g.
+- In C++98, there were two different ways of initialization depending on whether the data type is primitive. e.g.

 ```cpp